ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 ### Demo

-Use the editor below to see the list style plugin in action.
+Use the editor below to see the list properties plugin in action.

 {@snippet features/lists-style}